Spending Sponsored Funds / Allowable Expenses

 Allowable Expenses on Sponsored Projects

 The following information addresses allowable expenses on sponsored projects.
 Sponsored projects are projects funded by Federal and nonfederal agencies that are administered by the Office of Research and Sponsored Programs.
 Sponsored projects include grants, contracts, and cooperative agreements for research, training, and public service activities.
-They are assigned to Oracle account fund segment series 4000 - 6999.
+They are assigned to the account fund segment series 4000 - 6999.
 This guidance is intended to supplement, not supersede, existing University or sponsor policy.

 Federal regulations mandate that universities establish consistent practices for defining and charging costs in accordance with the provisions of 2 CFR 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards), Subpart E (Cost Principles), and the terms and conditions of the award document.